Spravato 28 mg nasal spray; solution

 Due to expected increase in exposure and lack of clinical experience, Spravato is not recommended in patients with Child-Pugh class C (severe) hepatic impairment.

 Hepatotoxicity has been reported with chronic ketamine use, therefore, the potential for such an effect due to long-term use of Spravato cannot be excluded.
-In a long-term clinical trial with patients treated for a median duration of 45.8 months (up to 79 months), no evidence of hepatotoxicity was observed.
+In a long-term clinical trial with patients treated for a mean total duration of exposure of 42.9 months (up to 79 months), no evidence of hepatotoxicity was observed.

 Urinary tract symptoms